Add Assertions

 c2pa.filteredChanges to appearance with applied filters, styles, etc.Yes

-c2pa.openedAn existing asset was opened and is being set as the parent ingredient.Yes
+c2pa.openedAn existing asset was opened and is being set as the parent ingredient.No

 c2pa.orientationChanges to the direction and position of content.Yes